 A lot of people have a question and confusion around what does cold calling mean.
-Cold calling is when you are calling someone with whom you have had no prior contacts to convince them to purchase your products or services.
+Cold calling is when you call someone you have had no prior contacts to convince them to purchase your products or services.

-A tried and tested method; it still seems to work, for people with the right skill set.
+A tried and tested method; still seems to work for people with a suitable skill set.
 Before the boom of the internet and internet marketing, cold calling was one of the marketing strategies where the ROI was measurable.

 History of cold calling

-Cold calling, before the desktop computer, was introduced and after a decade of it, companies would hand out the yellow pages to their sales team and ask them to call on the numbers.
+Before the desktop computer, cold calling was introduced, and after a decade of it, companies would hand out the yellow pages to their sales team and ask them to call on the numbers.

-I mean for salespeople, the phone was a breakthrough technology that enabled them to reach several people within a short period compared to the door to door sales.
+For salespeople, the phone was a breakthrough technology that enabled them to reach several people within a short period compared to the door-to-door sales.

-For the companies, they were able to measure their ROI when compared with other forms of advertisement like TV, radio, print media, etc.
+The companies were able to measure their ROI compared with other forms of advertisement like TV, radio, print media, etc.

 VOIP, dialer, and its types

-With the introduction of affordable desktops and internet, businesses were looking for a breakthrough technology in telemarketing, and that day was here with a “Dialer”.
+With the introduction of affordable desktops and the internet, businesses were looking for a breakthrough technology in telemarketing, and that day was here with a “Dialer.”

 The productivity went through the roof.
 The dialer would eliminate manual dialing; the software would dial it for you.

-VOIP (voice over internet protocol) would bring down the cost of telemarketing significantly which was high when using a landline.
-The dialer was an excellent solution for its time as the operational cost was reducing and productivity was increasing.
+VOIP (voice over internet protocol) would significantly bring down the cost of telemarketing, which was high when using a landline.
+In addition, the dialer was an excellent solution for its time as the operational cost was reducing and productivity was increasing.